 Beginning July 2016, all games published in China (mobile or otherwise) must go through a licensing and approval process with the National Press and Publication Administration (NPPA) – formerly the State Administration of Press, Publication, Radio, Film and Television (SAPPRFT).

-Note: In older documents, today’s SAPPRFT was called the General Administration of Press and Publication (GAPP), as this agency was later merged with the State Administration of Radio, Film and Television to form the SAPPRFT.
-It is still sometimes referred to as the General Administration of Press, Publication, Radio, Film and Television (GAPPRFT).
+Note: In older documents, SAPPRFT was called the General Administration of Press and Publication (GAPP), as this agency was later merged with the State Administration of Radio, Film and Television to form the SAPPRFT.
+It is was also sometimes referred to as the General Administration of Press, Publication, Radio, Film and Television (GAPPRFT).
 Now, after a split, the agency’s name is the National Press and Publication Administration (NPPA) and the National Radio and Television Administration (NRTA).
 The NPPA now handles game licenses.

 At that time, the agency released a detailed list of content restrictions that remains in effect to this day, but with some additions.
 Game published before that time were required to resubmit and go through the approval process.

-Later, in November 2019, SAPPRFT released a notice requiring online games to restrict access to games during weekdays evenings and add in-app purchase spending limits for children under 18, once again noting that the real age account verification system must be implemented in order to enforce it.
+Later, in November 2019, SAPPRFT (now called the NPPA) released a notice requiring online games to restrict access to games during weekdays evenings and add in-app purchase spending limits for children under 18, once again noting that the real age account verification system must be implemented in order to enforce it.

 Game Startup Procedure